lucy-gelderloos/data-structures-and-algorithms/java/datastructures/README.md

 #### LinkedList.java

 - Methods
-  - *append* creates a new node whose value is the provided integer and inserts it at the end of the list
+  - *append(int value)* creates a new node whose value is the provided integer and inserts it at the end of the list
-  - *insertBefore* creates a new node whose value is the provided integer and inserts it before the first node whose value is the provided target value
+  - *insertBefore(int value, int targetValue)* creates a new node whose value is the provided integer and inserts it before the first node whose value is the provided target value.
+Throws an exception if the list is empty or if the target value is not in the list.
-  - *insertAfter* creates a new node whose value is the provided integer and inserts it after the first node whose value is the provided target value
+  - *insertAfter(int value, int targetValue)* creates a new node whose value is the provided integer and inserts it after the first node whose value is the provided target value.
+Throws an exception if the list is empty or if the target value is not in the list.

 #### Testing

 [//]: # (TODO: describe tests)

 ### Challenge 07